KITESURFING DOMINICAN REPUBLIC

 So most of the medical-related websites, such as the CDC for example, will give you blanket advice about vaccinations required and list all medical risks.
 The truth is that region to region, the risks vary considerably and some risks mentioned on these websites are not much of a risk at all.

 Malaria is practically non-existent in the Dominican Republic with the last reported case in 2011.
-The Zika virus; again, although it is reported there have been cases in the Dominican Republic, these have been centered in Santo Domingo, the capital city, located on the south coast, which is about 4 hours by road from Cabarete on the North coast.
+The Zika virus; again, although it is reported there have been cases in the Dominican Republic, these have been centred in Santo Domingo, the capital city, located on the south coast, which is about 4 hours by road from Cabarete on the North Coast.

 There are no recent reports of Zika on the North Coast at the time of writing.
 The day time mosquito (Aedes) carries the worst diseases, including Dengue, so it’s obviously better to prevent being bitten at all.
 Wear a good repellent containing DEET.
 Windy coastal areas (like Cabarete) have far fewer mosquitos than inland on the island.